-Examples of Brazilian cinema have not been mainstream quite yet, however the South American country occasionally gave the cinematic world a ripe fruit to consume.
-Among those rare darlings was City of God (2002), directed by Fernando Meirelles and Katia Lund.
+Brazilian cinema haven’t joined mainstream quite yet, however the South American country occasionally gives the cinematic world a ripe fruit to consume.
+Among those rare darlings was City of God (2002), directed by duo Fernando Meirelles and Katia Lund.

-The story, based on a novel by Paulo Lins, is set in a dogdy neighborhood of Rio De Janeiro, where a bunch of boys aspires to become nefarious gangsters.
-One of them is an exception though, a kid that dreams of being a photographer.
+The story, based on a novel by Paulo Lins, is set in a dodgy neighborhood of Rio De Janeiro, where a bunch of boys aspire to become nefarious gangsters.
+One of them is an exception, a kid who dreams of being a photographer.
 The perspective of the latter causes City of God (2002) to elaborate on the dramatic situation of Brazilian youth, the lack of future and crime being the only plausible career.